VBog/Bg-Bible-References/readme.txt

 If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.

-Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' lang='ru' /] displays quotes from the Bible in the text of the page.
+Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' lang='ru' prll='on' /] displays quotes from the Bible in the text of the page.
-Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.
+Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format, lang - language of the Bible, prll='on'|'off' - turn on|off links to parallel passages in the Bible.
 Allowed instead of 'book' and 'ch' specify the full reference  in the parameter 'ref'.
 In this case, the parameters 'book' and 'ch' are ignored.
 If ref = 'rnd', it displays a random quote from the list in the file quotes.txt.
 If ref = 'days', it displays the quote of the day according with the serial number of the day in the current year.